 11. Nickel Silver

 Nickel silver is also known as German silver and Alpaca silver.
 Under these and several other names, the alloy contains 0% silver.
-Nickel silver’s standard formulation range is approximately 60% copper, 20% zinc, and 20% nickel.
+Nickel silver alloys are typically formulated from a mixture of copper, zinc, and nickel.

 Its high nickel content makes this metal alloy a no-go for some people.
 Approximately 17% of women and 3% of men are allergic to nickel.
 Saying that, the majority of people will be able to wear a nickel alloy without any issues.